 Di Donna continues to transform areas of untouched land for the purpose of biodiversity.
 Their next projects include developing a rose garden, a bat box for the preservation of bats, and an ecological corridor to increase the number of beneficial insects.

 Savid is a family-owned and run business based in the Dominican Republic.
 It focuses on the production of high quality organic bananas, utilising some of the most forward-thinking production methods and the highest sustainability criteria.
 Savid has been supplying fruit to Waitrose over a 10+ year period, and has been selected as a Demonstration Farm in the area of Biodiversity.

-This is a subject that is very close to their hearts and plays a massive part in their daily farming decision-making process.
-The Dominican Republic is serviced largely by workers from Neighbouring Haiti, which has many challenges with regard to Dominican legislation and workers’ rights.
-This is being dealt with on a number of levels, the farms, the industry and through the Fairtrade foundation.
+Biodiversity is very close to the heart of the Savid team, and plays a significant part in its daily farming decision-making processes.
+The Dominican Republic is serviced largely by workers from neighbouring Haiti, which poses challenges with regards to Dominican legislation and workers’ rights.
+This is being dealt with on several levels: the farm, the industry, and through the Fairtrade Foundation.

-The maintenance of a sustainable workforce remains one of the main challenges that Savid face.
-Another major challenge for the area is the weather, the Dominican Republic is situated in the Caribbean hurricane belt, this has the propensity to cause anything from minor damage to devastating destruction.
+The main challenge Savid faces is to maintain a sustainable workforce.
+Another major challenge is the weather: situated in the Caribbean hurricane belt, extreme winds have the propensity to cause anything from minor damage to devastating destruction.